- Supporting your Learning

 - Arrangements for personal care needs

-- Special exam arrangements including extra time, readers, use of a word processor, writer, rest breaks, enlarged papers
+- Special exam arrangements including extra time, use of the word processor, rest breaks, enlarged papers, assistive technology to aid reading and writing.

-We provide support for students when they go on college trips and visits.
-This may include accompanying students to conferences, open days, educational visits or trips in this country or overseas.
+IL provide support for students when they go on college trips and visits: this may include accompanying students to conferences, open days, educational visits or trips in this country or overseas.

 Ashton Sixth Form College is fully accessible to wheelchair users or those with restricted mobility.
 All buildings have lift and ramp access and there is ample parking reserved for disabled drivers.

 All vocational students complete work experience placements as part of their course.
-We also support A level students who want to find work experience placements.
-Students who have learning difficulties or disabilities have the same opportunities as all other students for work experience placements.
+IL support A level students who want to find work experience placements.
+Students who have learning differences or disabilities have the same opportunities as all other students for work experience placements.

-All students at Ashton Sixth Form College have two progress reviews each year with all of their teachers to make sure they are given every opportunity to keep on track and fulfil their potential.
+All students at Ashton Sixth Form College have formal assessment points throughout the year for each subject; ensuring they are given every opportunity to keep on track and fulfil their potential.

 Where a student has a significant support need, such as a severe mobility problem, visual impairment or other condition which means they cannot move around college independently, a member of staff will meet them at reception at the start of the day and assist them in making their way to all their classes.
 At Ashton Sixth Form College we encourage students to be independent where possible, and to interact with their classmates and peers.
 However, if it is needed, staff will be available to support the learner in their class.
 At the end of the day we will bring them back to reception so they can be collected and taken home.
 There are reserved parking spaces close to reception and ramp access onto the college site.